tjbencomo/survival-talk-pntlab/README.md

 **Kyle W. Singleton** is a Research Fellow at the Precision Neurotheraputics Lab at Mayo Clinic Arizona.
 He received his PhD in Biomedical Informatics from UCLA.
-His research focuses on radiomics methods using Magnetic Resonance Imaging (MRI) to guide treatment decisions for Glioblastoma patients.
+His research focuses on radiomics methods using Magnetic Resonance Imaging (MRI) to guide treatment decisions for glioblastoma patients.